zeapsu/WISER_Optimization_VG/misc/walktrough.md

-# Feb 18th

-Problem formulation
--

-(Refer to the repository "OneOpto")

-# Mar 4th

-Github
--

-(Refer to internal Vanguard github sync'ed with our repositories)

-Problem formulation
--

-(Refer to the repository "OneOpto")

-Algorithm selection
--

 - Selected the algorithm based on the problem characteristics and on the prototyping objectives.
 - Coded an end-to-end workflow (Qiskit patterns):